functionalprogrammingjs/intro-to-ramda/README.md

 ## Folders

-- Challenge: where implement your solution
+- `challenge`: where implement your solution
-- Where implements ramda functions
+- `lib`: Where implements ramda functions

 ## Post examples